 Convert Interface to Abstract Class

-If you want to add some logic to interface or feel it better be a class you should invoke the refactoring and all appropriate conversions will be made.
-More importantly, it checks for any conflicts, i.e. for types implementing the interface that already have base type (an error in C#, which has no multiple inheritance).
+You should use this refactoring if you want to add some logic to an interface or you feel it better be a class.
+The refactoring checks for any conflicts, i.e. for types implementing the interface that already have base type (an error in C#, which has no multiple inheritance).

 Before applying 'Convert Interface to Abstract Class'